0xADE1A1DE/BunnyHop/bunnyhop_fr/README.md

 Namely, run `$./bh 1` to find the actual address if bit 21 is randomized to be 1.
 Run `./bh 0` to find the actual address if bit 21 is randomized to be 0.

+6. You can verify the result with command sudo `cat /proc/kallsyms | grep kill_something_info`
+**Note that the program returns the physical address of the tatget branch.
+So the lower bits of the returned address and the *kill_something_info* will differ in lower bits.**